Statement of Purpose:

 Community Impact Grants are one of the ways United Way of Southwest Minnesota invests donations back into our communities.
 United Way fights for the health, education and financial stability of every person in every community.
 LIVE UNITED.
 In southwest Minnesota, we focus on health, education, financial stability, hunger and safety & well-being.
 Programs awarded funding work to improve the lives of local people in Lincoln, Lyon, Murray, Yellow Medicine and portions of Cottonwood, Lac qui Parle, Nobles and Redwood counties in Minnesota.
 Trained community volunteers work together to score submitted grant proposals, conduct interviews of applicants, review program goals and anticipated results and then make recommendations to the United Way of Southwest Minnesota Board of Directors for final approval.

 United Way of Southwest Minnesota will hold grant workshops and demo the online grant platform (no paper submissions will be accepted).
 Applicants must attend a free grant workshop in order to apply.
-Workshops will be held at the United Way of Southwest Minnesota office on the following dates:
+Pre-registration is required for grant workshops (firstname.lastname@example.org).
+Workshops will be held via Zoom on the following dates:

 INFORMATION TO REVIEW PRIOR TO APPLYING FOR A COMMUNITY IMPACT GRANT